-Have regard to the provisions of the Major Accidents Directive (European Council Directive 2012 / 18 / EU) and the technical advice of the Health and Safety Authority (HSA) in relation to identified SEVESO sites in the County.
+Have regard to the provisions of the Major Accidents Directive (European Council Directive 2012/18/EU) and the technical advice of the Health and Safety Authority (HSA) in relation to identified SEVESO sites in the County.

-To have regard to the policy and approach of the HSA Guidance on Technical Land-use Planning Advice for Planning Authorities and Established COMAH Operators (HSA,2022) or any superseding documents where appropriate, in assessing planning applications and in preparing land use plans.
+To have regard to the policy and approach of the Health and Safety Authority to the Control of Major Accident Hazards (COMAH) Risk-based Land-use Planning, HSA (2010) or any superseding documents where appropriate, in assessing planning applications and in preparing land use plans.